Midland Metropolitan University Hospital: Project inception

 The Sandwell and West Birmingham Hospitals NHS Trust was granted a compulsory purchase order to buy the land at Grove Lane, which had previously been used for industrial purposes by GKN, in January 2011.
-The hospital was designed by a team led by HKS.
-Edward Williams Architects is the architectural design lead and Sonnemann Toon Architects the architectural clinic lead.
+At that time, the hospital was planned to be open by 2016.
+The hospital was designed by HKS, Cagni Williams and Sonnemann Toon Architects.

-The new hospital will have 670 beds and 15 operating theatre suites.
+The new hospital was initially planned to have 670 beds and 15 operating theatre suites, although this had increased to 700 beds by the time it opened.
 The total capital cost was forecast to be £297 million of which £100 million would be provided by HM Treasury with the remainder privately financed.
 Work on site started in January 2016 and construction was due to be completed in October 2018, but the project became delayed, with completion initially rescheduled for 2019.

 Carillion liquidation, resulting and other delays

 Until January 2018, it was being built by Carillion who were also to provide hard facilities management and life-cycle maintenance services.
 On 15 January 2018, Carillion went into liquidation, partly due to its problems with the hospital contract, and delaying the project still further; 70 Carillion staff lost their jobs.
 On 26 March 2018, it was reported that the project had been costing over £17m more than Carillion had officially reported.

 In March 2018, Skanska negotiated to take over the hospital's construction, with the project 18 months late and likely to cost an additional £125 million.
 In May 2018, Sandwell and West Birmingham NHS Trust had yet to confirm Skanska to complete the project, and with the unfinished site deteriorating, completion was likely to be pushed back an additional two years, to 2022.
 In June 2018, a consortium of banks financing the project withdrew their support, and HM Treasury cancelled the PFI contract for construction of the hospital, leaving it with a lengthy search for new investment and pushing the completion date back to at least 2022.

 In the meantime, the NHS trust started tendering for an interim contractor to deliver a £13m programme of works to protect the site until a replacement construction contractor is appointed; the OJEU notice for the £13m early works contract was published on 9 August 2018; in October 2018, this work was awarded to Balfour Beatty.